RightsandWrongsgit/ARMTEC/cicd/bringitlocal.md

 <img src="../cicd/captures/findyourterminal.png"  width="170">

 <font color=red>You want to be at the 'root' of your user account</font> because we are going to install the Platform CLI globally; the logic being that you probably will work on other projects with different names and locations on your hard-drive in the future and want it available as you expand your development work.
 In the example below, my 'User' is Armtec and I am at the My-Laptop root level.
-If you don't have your own Terminal set up to show you your User, Location, and Git Project location you should consider enhancing its [Where am I](../book/WhereAmI.md) information.
+If you don't have your own Terminal set up to show your User, Location, and Git Project location you should consider enhancing its [Where am I](../book/WhereAmI.md) information.

 Copy this `curl -fsS https://platform.sh/cli/installer | php1`